 To do so, run:

 This command will create a folder called mycontacts in your $HOME folder.
-You can use any location of your choice for your address book.
-You can create any number of address books.
+You can use any location of your choice for your address book and also you can create any number of address books.

-Similarly, you can add as many as many contacts as you want.
+Similarly, you can add as many contacts as you want.
 All contacts will be stored in vcard address book (vcf) format.

 Store contact details